seanwo/how-to/ubuntu-mediabox/setup.md

 sudo systemctl restart postfix sudo apt install mailutils
 ```
-Test that you have sending email working through your new gmail account:
+Test that you can send email:
 ```console
 echo "body" | mail -s "subject" test@email.com
 ```
-where test@email.com is a different email account where you can confirm receipt of a test email from the system.
+where test@email.com is a different email account where you can confirm receipt of a test email.

 ## Setup Media Disk Structure (Media Content)